People with dystonia have involuntary muscle contractions that cause slow and repetitive movements. These movements can:

-- cause a person to adopt abnormal postures
+- cause you to adopt abnormal postures

 - cerebral palsy